 Transgender hair transplant surgery is constructed with the patient’s transition in mind.
 Using a bespoke method, the procedure will be tailored entirely to the patient’s needs, whether they’re transitioning from MtF or FtM.
-This is because a male’s hairline differs from a female’s hairline, so the appropriate measures will be discussed before the procedure during an in-depth consultation.
+A cis male’s hairline differs from a cis female's hairline, so the appropriate measures will be discussed before the procedure during an in-depth consultation.

-Understanding the difference between female and male hairlines is a crucial part to hair transplant procedures.
+Understanding the difference between feminine and masculine hairlines is a crucial part of hair transplant procedures.
 Identifying the distinctions between each gender is necessary to construct a natural appearance for the patient.

-There are several dissimilarities between male and female hairlines, which includes:
+There are several dissimilarities between masculine and feminine hairlines, which include: